 As Brandon collects trash, Steve trails after him and tells him how surprised he is that he dumped Brooke.
 Brandon offers him his sloppy seconds when he says, "She's all yours, buddy."
 Ew.
 Fortunately, Steve thinks it's a good thing if they remain single, since they need to be available for the new crop of cuties they'll be checking out at West Beverly High during the next episode.
 After Steve departs, Brandon runs into Kelly.
 She asks him why he looks so glum, so he tells her that his summer was kind of sucky.
 It came and went, and he doesn't have anything to show for it.
 She cheekily points out that he got a nice tan, so he thanks her and gives her a playful kiss on the nose.

 That evening, Brandon and Dylan join the rest of the gang (sans Kelly) at a table.
 They toast David's awful performance, along with Ahn-drea's day camp kids for winning the blue ribbon in the sand castle competition.
 In a burst of happiness, Brenda declares that they're the best bunch of friends a girl could ever have, and that she loves them all...especially Dylan.
 I doubt she's going to feel that way about six episodes from now.

 Kelly is wrapped up in a toasty looking sweater, staring at the dark ocean in front of her.
-Dylan appears, and she tells him he doesn't have to keep checking on her.
-He says he's not, and Kelly retorts by telling him that he and Brenda belong together.
-But Dylan obviously does not share that sentiment, because he tells her that he doesn't think he can go back to Brenda and just forget about everything that happened between the two of them over the summer.
+Dylan appears, and she irritably tells him he doesn't have to keep checking on her.
+He says he's not, and Kelly retorts by telling him that he and Brenda belong together - but Dylan obviously does not share that sentiment, 'cause he tells her that he doesn't think he can go back to Brenda and just forget about everything that happened between the two of them over the summer.
 Kelly says that nothing lasts forever...and the camera pans down so we can watch the symbolism of a sand sculpture being washed away by the ocean's waves.